AISophon/Number_Combination_Generator/README.md

 **English** | [中文](https://github.com/AISophon/Number_Combination_Generator/blob/master/README_cn.md)

 ## Precautions:
-1.This software is independently developed by AISophon (QQ:2498946652)
+- This software is independently developed by AISophon (QQ:`2498946652`)

-2.If you need to reprint/modify it, you need to obtain the consent of the author AISophon (QQ:2498946652).
+- If you need to reprint/modify it, you need to obtain the consent of the author AISophon (QQ:`2498946652`).
 Violators will be held liable!

-3.The software is only tested on 'Windows 11 Home Chinese Version 22H2'.
+- The software is only tested on `Windows 11 Home Chinese Version 22H2`.

-4.If other systems/modified systems are used, the author AISophon (QQ:2498946652) cannot guarantee successful operation.
+- If other systems/modified systems are used, the author AISophon (QQ:`2498946652`) cannot guarantee successful operation.

-5.The author AISophon (QQ:2498946652) is not responsible for the losses caused to hardware/software if other systems/modified systems are used!
+- The author AISophon (QQ:`2498946652`) is not responsible for the losses caused to hardware/software if other systems/modified systems are used!

 ## Tutorial:
-1.Download 'NCG.zip'

-2.Unzip 'NCG.zip'
+1. Download `NCG.zip`

+2. Unzip `NCG.zip`

-3.Open the 'NCG' folder after unzipping 'NCG.zip'
+3. Open the `NCG` folder after unzipping `NCG.zip`

-4.Open the 'input.txt' TXT text document in the 'NCG' folder
+4. Open the `input.txt` TXT text document in the `NCG` folder

-5.Enter several positive integers separated by spaces (e.g., 1 1 4) Note: Do not put a space at the beginning, and do not use line breaks!
+5. Enter several positive integers separated by spaces (e.g. `1 1 4`)
+   **Note**: Do not put a space at the beginning, and do not use line breaks!

-6.Save the 'input.txt' TXT text document
+6. Save the `input.txt` TXT text document

-7.Run the 'Number_Combination_Generator.exe' application
+7. Run the `Number_Combination_Generator.exe` application

-8.Open 'end.txt', and the contents inside are the results.
+8. Open `end.txt`, and the contents inside are the results.

 ## Confidential Secret
 If you like it, please give the repository a star~~